Dragonzz27/ResnetWebApp/README.md

 +---------------------------------------------------------------------------------------+
 ```

-From what we can find the cuda's version is 12.2, so just install pytorch satisfy with cuda
+From the result we can find the cuda's version is **12.2**, so just install pytorch satisfied with cuda

 ```shell
 pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121
 ```

 3. Check the installation of pytorch and install other requirements

 Just use ipython integrated terminal or something others to check out

 ```shell
 python